FAQ on non-financial commercial paper purchases under the Eurosystem’s monetary policy purchase programmes

-Commercial paper has been eligible for purchases since the launch of the corporate sector purchase programme (CSPP) in March 2016.
-However, until March 2020 only commercial paper with a remaining maturity greater than six months was eligible for CSPP purchases.
+Commercial paper has been eligible for purchase since the launch of the corporate sector purchase programme (CSPP) in March 2016.
+However, until March 2020 only commercial paper with a remaining maturity greater than six months was eligible for purchase.
 The Governing Council decision of 18 March 2020 extended the maturity range of non-financial commercial paper eligible for purchase.

 As part of the policy response to the pandemic, the Eurosystem made substantial purchases of commercial paper.
-In the light of the discontinuation of reinvestments under the CSPP and net asset purchases under the pandemic emergency purchase programme (PEPP) and the start of the partial reinvestments under asset purchase programme (APP), future commercial paper purchases are generally expected to be limited.
-Any commercial paper purchases will be focused on the asset purchase programme (APP) and conducted at backstop pricing levels.
+In the light of the discontinuation of reinvestments under the CSPP and net asset purchases under the pandemic emergency purchase programme (PEPP) – and owing to the very limited reinvestment flows – the Eurosystem does not expect to conduct further commercial paper purchases.
+However, purchases remain operationally feasible.

 These FAQ set out in further detail how the Eurosystem operationalises commercial paper purchases.
 For additional information, see the FAQ on purchases of corporate sector debt instruments and the CSPP Decision.

 Q1.1 What eligibility criteria apply for the non-financial commercial paper purchased by the Eurosystem?

-To be eligible for purchase, non-financial commercial paper must fulfil the CSPP eligibility requirements and be issued by a CSPP-eligible entity.
+To be eligible for purchase, non-financial commercial paper must fulfil the CSPP eligibility requirements and be issued by a CSPP eligible entity.
 The Eurosystem’s collateral framework – i.e. the rules that lay out which assets are acceptable as collateral for monetary policy credit operations – continues to be the guiding principle for establishing the eligibility of all assets that can be purchased under the Eurosystem’s monetary policy purchase programmes, including for non-financial commercial paper.
-This means that commercial paper issued by non-investment firms and non-bank corporates is eligible for purchases under the CSPP, as long as it also fulfils all other eligibility requirements.
+This means that commercial paper issued by non-investment firms and non-bank corporates is eligible for purchases, as long as it also fulfils all other eligibility requirements.
 Furthermore, a commercial paper security must have a minimum outstanding issuance amount of €10 million.

 Q1.2 You mentioned that the Eurosystem’s collateral requirements continue to be the guiding principle for establishing eligibility.
 Where can we find the relevant rules?

 In order to be eligible as collateral for Eurosystem credit operations, marketable assets must comply with the eligibility criteria set out in the General framework.
 Additional temporary measures on collateral eligibility are contained in the Temporary framework and are applicable until further notice.
 There is also a schematic overview of the main general requirements for marketable assets as well as further background on collateral requirements of particular relevance to the purchases of corporate sector debt instruments.

 Q1.3 What maturity requirements will the Eurosystem apply for its commercial paper purchases?